 Welcome to the little brother records blog, a semi-regular, semi-coherent collection of ramblings about music released or distributed by the label.
 This blog will be a place to discuss a record or artist in a little more depth than on the web site, often with an mp3 sample attached to prove a point or to pique interest.
 Ultimately, I feel like this blog is the answer to a question that no one really bothered to ask me, but you're here now and you're reading, so hopefully it will be interesting to a few people.

-Our Band Could Be Your Life: A Tribute to D. Boon and the Minutemen.
+So, with that in mind, I think it's appropriate that the first post should focus on the release that really was the genesis for the record label, Our Band Could Be Your Life: A Tribute to D. Boon and the Minutemen.
 It ended up being released at the end of 1994 with tracks from 34 different bands, but it started simply enough over two years earlier with a comment that I made in passing.
 At the time, there were plenty of tribute albums being released, and I wasn't too convinced that the tribute record as a concept was a very worthwhile pursuit.
 (Almost 15 years later, I'm no more convinced.)
 Regardless, I mentioned to a friend that I thought that the Minutemen were one of the few bands actually worthy of a tribute album.
 I think we discussed the idea for about fifteen minutes or so, and then I forgot all about it.
 The friend hadn't, though, and a couple of months later I was approached by two different bands that had recorded tracks for a record that I had never even really planned on producing.
 So I figured, what the hell, let's make this thing happen.

 Once I knew that this was a record that I really was going to help create and release, I decided that I had two main goals: 1) to include cover versions that were recorded in the same spirit as the cover songs that the Minutemen themselves recorded, and 2) to make a record that was actually enjoyable to listen to.
 That second goal is, of course, extremely subjective, and I'm sure there are plenty of people that feel the record fails to meet that goal.
 I'm pretty sure that after years of working on the record, I was not really likely to have anything even resembling objectivity by the time I was actually holding the finished product in my hands.
 Some people think it's shit--I remember Forced Exposure wrote that your money was better spent on the purchase of some crack instead--and I'm not really interested in arguing too vigorously with those that feel that way.
 Still, I was pretty happy with the results, and vast majority of the feedback has been very positive, so it must be kinda alright.
 (Or maybe most people are just horrible at lying to your face.)